jeremyabbott/Presentations/FSharpForTheCSharp/slides/talk.md

     let saySomethingShort x y = sprintf "%s %s" x y

-- Types are static, but not explicitly defined
+- Types are static, but do not have to be stated explicitly
-- inputs x and y need to be strings, but we didn't had to state it
+- inputs x and y need to be strings, but we didn't have to state it
 - Inputs are curried (I'll explain)
 - Functions can be partially applied (I'll explain)

-***
+---

+### Type Annoations

+    let saySomethingShort' (x:string) (y:string) = sprintf "%s %s" x y

+- The previous example could have been written with the argument types stated explicitly
+- Most of the time this isn't necessary, which means we can work with typed data without having to write everything out

+---

 ### Currying

 	  let saySomethingShort x y = sprintf "%s %s" x y

 - Functions accept “exactly one input”
 - But that’s totally two parameters (x and y)